 PTNE has been working diligently towards installing bus shelters throughout the County to provide an enhanced experience for the passengers using the service.
+The construction of 35 ADA accessible bus stops and 3 shelters commenced in FY2017 and was completed in early FY2018.

-Figure 2-20 System Map
+Figure 2-22 System Map